-Famous graduates of the University of Derby include vice-president of Malawi, Khumbo Kachali; painter, David Imms; cricketer, Devon Malcolm; and singer Lucy Spraggan.
+Famous graduates of the University of Derby include former vice-president of Malawi, Khumbo Kachali; painter, David Imms; cricketer, Devon Malcolm; singer Lucy Spraggan and ceramic artist Paul Cummins, who created the Seas of Red poppies installation to commemorate World War I.